Skip advert

 Advertisement - Article continues below

-Starting from around £60,000 for single motor variants and ranging up to just under £67,000 for the dual motor variant, the Polestar 4 can easily out-pace the competition when it comes to range.
-Single motor, rear-wheel drive cars can travel up to 385 miles on a single charge, while Dual motor cars can achieve up to 367 miles on a single charge.
+Starting from around £60,000 for the Single motor variant and ranging up to just under £67,000 for the Dual motor model, the Polestar 4 can easily out-pace the competition when it comes to range.
+Single-motor, rear-wheel drive cars can travel up to 385 miles on a charge, while dual-motor, four-wheel drive cars can achieve up to 367 miles on a charge.

 Advertisement - Article continues below

-There’s little in the way of customisation choices or optional extras to personalise your Polestar 4, partly because the car comes with lots of kit as standard like LED headlights, a head-up display, and safety equipment like lane-keep assist, collision warning and blind-spot monitoring.
-There is only one paint colour choice which is a no-cost option, that being ‘Magnesium’ silver, while the other paint choices cost between £1,000 and £1,400.
+There’s little in the way of customisation choices or optional extras to personalise your Polestar 4, partly because the car comes with lots of kit as standard, but also because Polestar neatly bundles extra equipment into packs.
+Only one paint colour – Magnesium silver – is a no-cost option, with the other shades costing either £1,000 or £1,400.

 Range, battery size & charging